nand2tetris/web-ide/README.md

 A Javascript reimplementation of the software suite described in www.nand2tetris.org and in "The Elements of Computing Systems" by Nisan and Schocken, MIT Press (2nd edition, 2021).
 The repo also includes the project files described in the website and in the book.

-Presently the implementation focuses on the Hardware Simulator (projects 1, 2, 3, 5).
-The CPU and the VM Emulators will be next.
 The goal is to allow students complete the projects using modern, web-based tools, without having to download code to their computers.

 Users can work with the tools via a web IDE, or via a VS Code extension.
 Both are described below.